theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

     ---

     - SAP Tables
-	- Delta Table (CDC) extractions are planned for Q3 2025
+	- Delta Table (CDC) extractions are planned to be released in Q3 2025

 -	:material-bullseye: __Supported Target Environments__